porkandbeans/deskew_multiple/README.md

 # deskew multiple

-this python script utilises the `deskew` package, but applies it to everything in a directory and saves them to the `deskewds` directory to automate a large task.
+this python script utilises the `deskew` package, but applies it to everything in the `skewds` directory and saves the out-files to the `deskewds` directory to automate a large task.

 https://github.com/sbrunner/deskew